Environmental and Community Sustainability

-- Salaries/employment – We strive to pay our workers a fair and livable wage and treat them better than other employers.
+- Salaries/employment – We strive to pay our workers a fair and livable wage.
 We also try to keep the salary differential between the highest and lowest paid workers to no more than an 8:1 ratio.
 Not only is this the only ethical choice, but fair wages also contribute to staff longevity, experience, and commitment which, in turn, benefits our participants.

 - Environmental practices/stewardship – Whether it’s through recycling, composting, or asking participants to use reusable water bottles, we work to minimize the environmental footprint of all our participants and sites where we work.
 The Center for Global Education has installed several ecological dry toilets in our Mexico study center.
 Both the Mexico and Central America sites have invested in water purification systems to replace large jugs of water.